DOT/SAP Return To Duty Process

 Have you failed or refused a drug or alcohol test and you work in a DOT safety-sensitive position?

-Our SAP Evaluator, Christa Harris has 8 years of experience as a Substance Abuse Professional (SAP).
-She is professional, understands the Clearinghouse, and is responsive to clients after the SAP process is complete to provide their employer or future employer with all required paperwork.
+Our SAP Evaluator, Christa Harris has 9 years of experience as a Substance Abuse Professional (SAP).
+She is professional, understands the Clearinghouse, and is responsive to clients after the SAP process is complete, providing them with all required paperwork for their employer or future employer.
+Appointments are held virtually using Zoom but In-person appointments are available based on the evaluator’s availability and proximity to that location.
+Payment options include Credit/Debit cards, Afterpay, and Zelle.

 The Return to Duty process includes:

-Determines what will be required for step 2.
+2. Complete Initial Evaluation - $300 - Determines what will be required for step 3.

 Must be completed before step 3 can be scheduled

-Makes you eligible to complete a return to duty/pre-employment drug test for a safety-sensitive position
+4. Follow-up Evaluation - $150 - Makes you eligible to complete a return to duty/pre-employment drug test for a safety-sensitive position with an employer or C/TPA - Consortium/Third-party Administrator.

 The Department of Transportation requires the follow-up testing plan to last for a minimum of one year and to include a minimum of six drug and/or alcohol tests.